PavanGurram-DevOpsQA/Selenium-Java-Cucumber-Gradle-TestNG/README.md

-1. Framework comprise of the below
+1. It is Base and simple Framework comprise of the below
     a.
 Selenium
     b.
 Java
     c.
 Cucumber